Side-by-side comparison of payday loan vs salary advance options for emergency cash

 Payday Loan vs Salary Advance: When Should You Choose Each?

 Choose a salary advance whenever it is available.
-The near-zero cost and no-credit-check structure make it the default right answer in the payday loan vs salary advance comparison for any traditionally employed worker.
-Check with your HR department or payroll provider first — many workers do not realize the benefit exists.
+The near-zero cost and no-credit-check structure make it the right answer for any traditionally employed worker who has access to one.
+Check with your HR department or payroll provider first.
+Many workers do not realize the benefit exists.

 Key Takeaway: The payday loan vs salary advance decision is straightforward: a salary advance costs up to 20 times less for the same amount.
 According to the FTC’s payday loan guidance, borrowers who do use payday loans should borrow only what they can repay in a single payment cycle to avoid fee compounding.